allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ##Interface Basics

-TCA graphical interface consists of the four separate windows:
+TCA user interface interface consists of several parts:

+* In-Flight:
-* In-Flight main window that controls all the aspects of TCA functionality
+	* **Main Window** that controls most of the TCA functionality.
+It has 5 tabs that appear depending on available TCA Modules:
+		* Navigation Tab
+		* Orbital Autopilots Tab
+		* Engines Control Tab
+		* Advanced Settings Tab
+		* Macros Tab
+	* **Vertical Flight Control** floating window with controls and info dedicated to vertical speed and altitude.
+	* **Attitude Control** floating window that includes all T-SAS controls and info displayes.
+	* **Maneuver Execution** floating window that controls time warp, maneuver node execution and displays countdown and estimated burn time.
-* In-Editor configuration window that allows editing of engines profiles and pre-launch TCA state
+* In-Editor **Configuration Window** that allows editing of engines profiles  and configuration of pre-launch TCA state, including selection of TCA Modules that are installed on the ship via Module Selector.
+* **Module Selector** window that in editor allows to select which TCA Modules are installed on a ship, while in flight simply shows which moduels are installed and active.
-* Macro Editor window that is available both in flight and in editor
+* **Macro Editor** window that is available both in flight and in editor and provides means for creating, editing, saving and deleting of macros.
-* Manual wondow (in which you're probably reading this), that is *always* available.
+* **TCA Manual** wondow (in which you're probably reading this), that is *always* available, either through toolbar button or the "?" button ontop of other windows.

-The Main, In-Editor and Manual windows are summoned by TCA toolbar button.
-Both Blizzy's Toolbar and the stock AppLauncher are supported; by default the Toolbar is used when it is available, but this may be changed in TCA.glob file (see *Appendix*).
+The Main, Configuration and Manual windows are summoned by TCA toolbar button.
+Both Blizzy's Toolbar and the stock AppLauncher are supported; by default the Toolbar is used when it is available, but this may be changed in ThrottleControlledAvionics.user file (see *Appendix*).

+###Floating windows

+Floating windows are transparant borderless windows that consist of a set of controls and a **drag handle** denoted by the <color=lime>●</color> symbol.
+To move such window around, press this symbol with the mouse, then drag the window.

+Like tabs of the Main Window, floating windows are context-sensitive and are shown depending on the situation and availability of TCA Modules.

 ###Tooltips